 Examples of conditions that can cause low potassium levels (hypokalemia) include:

 - Primary hyperaldosteronism (Conn syndrome)

 - A complication of acetaminophen overdose

-- In diabetes, the potassium level may fall after someone takes insulin, particularly if the person has not managed his or her diabetes well.
+- Diabetes - the potassium level may fall after you take insulin, particularly if you have not managed your diabetes well.

-- Low potassium is commonly due to "water pills" (potassium-wasting diuretics); if someone is taking these, their healthcare provider will check their potassium level regularly.
+- As a side-effect of "water pills" (potassium-wasting diuretics); if you take these, your healthcare provider may check your potassium level regularly.

-- Additionally, certain drugs such as corticosteroids, beta-adrenergic agonists such as isoproterenol, alpha-adrenergic antagonists such as clonidine, antibiotics such as gentamicin and carbenicillin, and the antifungal agent amphotericin B can cause loss of potassium.
+- Use of certain drugs such as corticosteroids, beta-adrenergic agonists such as isoproterenol, alpha-adrenergic antagonists such as clonidine, antibiotics such as gentamicin and carbenicillin, and the antifungal agent amphotericin B

-Potassium urine concentrations must be evaluated in association with blood levels.
-The body normally eliminates excess potassium, so the concentration in the urine may be elevated because it is elevated in the blood.
-It may also be elevated in the urine when the body is losing too much potassium; in this case, the blood level would be normal to low.
-If blood potassium levels are low due to insufficient intake, then urine concentrations will also be low.
+Potassium urine levels are usually compared with blood levels.
+The body normally eliminates excess potassium, so the urine level may be elevated because it is elevated in the blood.
+Urine potassium may also be elevated when the body is losing too much potassium.
+In this case, the blood level would be normal to low.
+If blood potassium levels are low due to not consuming enough, then urine concentrations will also be low.

-What are appropriate treatments for the common causes of low potassium (hypokalaemia) and high potassium (hyperkalaemia)?
+What are appropriate treatments for the common causes of low potassium (hypokalemia) and high potassium (hyperkalemia)?